JuliaPhylo/PhyloNetworks.jl/docs/src/man/expecteddata.md

 # Pairwise and quartet data

-We show here some functionalities to calculate data expected from a given network, or observed in data.
+We show here some functionalities to calculate dissimilarities or distances between taxa, either expected from a given network, or observed in data.
 To calculate expectations under a network, this network's edges need to have branch lengths and γ inheritance values.